The Doctor (Cheap Trick album): Critical reception

-Upon release, Cash Box said: "Like Heart last year, it's time to think seriously about a huge comeback record for Cheap Trick.
+Upon its release, Cash Box said: "Like Heart last year, it's time to think seriously about a huge comeback record for Cheap Trick.
 The Doctor could be it.
 Cheap Trick's zany teen appeal has coalesced into a modern rock vision with its roots in hard pop.
 The Tony Platt/Paul Klingberg mix gives the record a cool, contemporary edge and the songs are some of Rick Nielsen's and Robin Zander's best."
 Billboard noted that "It's Up to You" and "It's Only Love" were "top single contenders".
 Jim Higgins of The Milwaukee Sentinel commented: "The Doctor is superficially similar to the band's finest recordings, Live at Budokan, Heaven Tonight and In Color.
 All are collections of simple hard rock songs with Beatles-like harmonies and plenty of Nielsen guitar playing.
 But The Doctor lacks the spark of brilliance that infused the better albums."